tlscott/make_parcels/README.md

 And my paper:
 <li>Scott, T.L. and Perrachione, T.K.
 (2019).
 Common cortical architectures for phonological working memory identified in individual brains.
 NeuroImage, 202, 116096.</li>
 <br>
-My code is based on the watershed algorithm including in this SPM toolbox developed by Alfonso Nieto-Castañon: https://www.nitrc.org/projects/spm_ss
+My code is based on the watershed algorithm included in this SPM toolbox developed by Alfonso Nieto-Castañon: https://www.nitrc.org/projects/spm_ss
 <br>
 This code requires Freesurfer and Matlab, and if you want to make pretty pictures, python + a whole bunch of packages (numpy, nibabel, matplotlib, nilearn...).
 <br>